ARTICLE

 Ian Ridpath's website

 A website to take a path to the history of catalogues and atlases, referring to authors, origins and the way charts were made.
-Of an easy and quick reading, it includes most of the links found in this article, along with mythological stories related to constellations.
+Of an easy and quick reading, it includes most of the links found in this article, along with the mythological stories related to constellations.
 It also mentions Chinese constellations, with links to deepen more into them.

 The Book of Fixed Stars

-The Arabian astronomer Ἁbd al-Raḥmān al-Ṣūfī (903–986) added over 40 stars to Ptolemy's Almagest from the observatory of the Persian city of Shīrāz (29.6°N, Iran).
-His book Kitāb Ṣuwar al-kawākib (al-thābitah) also updated the locations mentioned by the Greek one although without taking new notes but calculating based on the precession of equinoxes.
+The Arabian astronomer Ἁbd al-Raḥmān al-Ṣūfī (903–986) added over 40 stars to Ptolemy's Almagest from the observatory of Shīrāz Persian city (29.6°N, Iran).
+His book Kitāb Ṣuwar al-kawākib (al-thābitah) also updated the locations mentioned by the Greek one although he didn't take new notes but made calculations based on the precession of equinoxes.
 He drew each constellation twice, with no coordinates, from both terrestrial and space perspectives.

 More about cartographies

 PhD.
 Filosophy thesis by Adèle Lorraine Wörz (2006) in Oregon University, entitled "The visualization of perspective systems and iconology in Dürer’s cartographic works: an in-depth analysis using multiple methodological approaches".
 It describes different methodologies for a critical appreciation of the history of cartography as well as the arts history.
 Next, it reviews Dürer's works by looking for meanings, conditionings and different kinds of subjective expressions at the time of considering spatial relations, perspectives, projections and iconology in his artworks.
-The document is of general interest and publicly available online for download (.pdf).
+The document is of general interest and publicly available online for downloading (.pdf).

 Comments